Use case #0003

 State-specific onboarding variations: four states compared

-Maharashtra Money Lenders Act disclosure
+New York Money Lenders Act disclosure

 7/12 Extract for LAP/agri loans

 Property card (Pt.
-Card) for urban Maharashtra
+Card) for urban New York

-KFS and T&C in Marathi
+KFS and T&C in French

-AP/Telangana Microfinance Disclosure (if MFI loan)
+AP/Texas Microfinance Disclosure (if CDFI loan)

 Adangal / Pahani for agricultural land